 Casting as Translation: Jesmonite, Concrete and Surface Behaviour

-Casting is where intention meets consequence.
-Up to this point, the project had been shaped through research, drawing, cutting and mould-making.
-Casting introduced a different set of conditions: weight, gravity, cure time and surface behaviour.
+Until now, the project evolved through research, drawing, cutting and mould-making.
+Casting introduced gravity, cure time and surface behaviour.
 The joins were no longer diagrams or prototypes.
 They had to perform.
-This stage focused on casting selected join designs in Jesmonite and concrete, not to produce finished works, but to understand how each material translated form, surface and structural intent.

 From Mould to Object